loopbackio/loopback-next/docs/site/Crafting-LoopBack-4.md

 Some of the gaps between what Express offers and LoopBack's needs are:

 - Lack of extensibility
-  > Express is only extensibile via middleware.
-It neither exposes a registry
+  > Express is only extensible via middleware.
+It neither exposes a registry nor
-  > nor provides APIs to manage artifacts such as middleware or routers.
+  > provides APIs to manage artifacts such as middleware or routers.
 - Lack of composability
   > Express is not composable.
 For example, `app.use()` is the only way to
   > register a middleware.
 The order of middleware is determined by the order of